-1. Maung Swe Tint: Being Eaten Alive on a Cool, Pleasant Winter’s Morning is a short story first published in Shumawa Magazine in 1981.
+1. Being Eaten Alive on a Cool, Pleasant Winter’s Morning, by Maung Swe Tint is a short story first published in Shumawa magazine in 1981.
 Maung Swe Tint’s story, here adapted for Burmese language learners, is a meditative description of the daily life and concerns of an intellectual of the Burma Socialist Programme Party period.
-This book contains the story in reformed and original Burmese, questions on the text, extensive annotations, exercises and a translation into English.
+This book contains the story in reformed and original Burmese script, questions on the text, extensive annotations, exercises and a translation into English.

-2. P. Monin’s P. Monin, translated an annotated by Anna Allott
+2. P. Monin’s P. Monin, by P. Monin, translated an annotated by Anna Allott

-Coming soon in the Readings from Pansodan series.
+The second book in the Readings from Pansodan series.
 The autobiography of influential pre-independence writer P Monin, published in 1939, shortly before his death.
 Translated and extensively annotated for Burmese language learners by Anna Allott.
-Profits go to benefit orphans.
-Details available on request.
+Royalties go to benefit orphans.

 3. Mid-century Memoirs. translated and adapted for language learners by Nance Cunningham

 Essays of personal experiences in World War II and the 1950s.
 2017.

 The Independent Journal of Burmese Studies aims at fostering the development of vigorous, critical and independent research of the highest quality on Burma by scholars both in Burma and abroad.
 The editors are inspired by the example of the Journal of the Burma Research Society, and by the current need for a broad, eclectic forum for new scholarship on Burma.
 Two issues per year.
 Expected publication of v1n1 July 2016, thereafter twice yearly.
 Discount code for $5 off the journal J5W9JXAM

 2. Burmese Jottings, edited by Courtney Wittekind and Nance Cunningham